manasabhyankar/Autocreate-Github-Repos/README.md

 It will take the following steps to create a new repository on your Github account, as well as create the appropriate repo locally on your machine and push it to the newly created repo:
 1. Run the Python script to create a new repo on your Github account.
-   a.
-Note that this implementation uses an access token, so you will need to create one for use with your computer.
+    * Note that this implementation uses an access token, so you will need to create one for use with your computer.
 2. Create a default README.md with the name of your repo and default text.
 3. Initialize a new repo at the target directory you supplied.
 4. Add a default README.md file to the repo.